 There are two main ways you can obtain your Police Check Australia;

-Australian National Character Check (ANCC) is a government accredited agency that issues applicants with valid national criminal history checks.
+Australian National Character Check (ANCC) is a government accredited agency that issues applicants with valid Nationally Coordinated Criminal History Checks.
 Any individual that requires their Police Check as quickly as a day can apply through the online portal.

 Applicants can complete the required process using their Tablets, PC, or mobile devices connected to the internet.
 Applicants can use secure services such as; payments, form submission, ID verification to get a quicker and convenient service.Via the Local Police authorities